Global Recognition & Impact

 • Three women smiling in a lush, rural landscape, with cotton plants in the foreground and terraced fields in the background.

-Indonesia's SukkhaCitta sets out to create living wages for women garment workers, protect the environment and preserve the local culture, among the five projects awarded.
+Indonesia's SukkhaCitta sets out to create living wages for women garment workers, protect the environment and preserve the local culture.

 • Woman in a strapless dress posing in front of a decorative, ornate wooden panel with floral carvings and intricate designs.

-• Person speaking in an interview, labeled as "CEO of SukkhaCitta."
+• Denica Riadini-Flesch speaking in an interview, labeled as "CEO of SukkhaCitta."
 The setting includes a chair and wall decor.

 • Yellow background with text "A positive fashion future is possible" and logos for UN Environment Programme and Fashion for Climate.